Sea Kayaking on Saturna Island with Kayaking Skills

 Paddler behaviour connects most directly to the disturbance threat through physical presence rather than noise.
 A kayak at the wrong distance at the wrong moment, near resting whales, close to active feeding, or across a travel path, is enough to alter behaviour without producing a single decibel of sound.
 Be observant on the water: are the whales resting, feeding, or travelling?
 Your awareness of what the animals are doing shapes how you respond to their presence.

 The regulations are actively evolving.
-Canada has proposed making the 1,000 m SRKW approach distance a permanent amendment to the Marine Mammal Regulations, with a public comment process open in early 2026.
-The rules you paddle under this season may be strengthened in seasons ahead.
+Canada has now formalised the 1,000 m SRKW approach distance as a permanent amendment to the Marine Mammal Regulations, taking effect June 1, 2026.

 Resources